qftgtr/alls-to-demo/README.md

-# A demo app using meson.to
+# A demo app using AllsTo